WICG/attribution-reporting-api/AGGREGATION_SERVICE_TEE.md

   on cloud service(s) which support needed security features.
 We envision the aggregation service being capable of being deployed with multiple cloud providers.
-  * Currently the aggregation service can be deployed on Amazon Web Services (AWS).
-We expect to support Google Cloud Platform (GCP) and other cloud providers in the future.
+  * Currently the aggregation service can be deployed on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+We expect to support more cloud providers in the future.
 * In our current implementation, batches can be assembled on any reliable storage service.
 However, batches will need to be uploaded to the cloud provider to be processed by the aggregation service.